blenk92/linux-subsystem-for-linux/README.md

-# subsystem
+# Linux Subsystem for Linux (LSL)

+Subsystem is a tool that I wrote a while ago because I needed to run specific application in specific versions.
+However, I wanted it to be easily callable from my host system, so non of the existing container solutions were sufficient to that (at least I couldn't find one).
+One of my favorite use-cases is to use a subsystem to install pen-testing utilities from one of the well known distributions that ship such tools without polluting my host system.
+The problem is, that most of the applications depend on shared libraries in specific version, so just copying the executable wasn't really an option because this would also require to handle the dependencies manually.

-subsystem is a tooling that to convientently allow to run and maintain multiple root filesystems on a single linux machine.
-On the contrary to usual container such as Docker or LXC, subsystem does not isolate the different filesystems.
-Instead it only implements the abstraction that is neccessary to have multiple root filesystem.
+LSL conveniently allows to run and maintain multiple root filesystems on a single linux machine.
+On the contrary to usual container approaches such as Docker or LXC, LSL does not isolate the different filesystems (It has never be intended to provide additional security to you system).
+Instead it only implements the abstraction that is necessary to have multiple root filesystem.
 In particular, subsystems uses mount namespaces to create containers for the additional root filesystem.
-These containers then have a differnt root filesystem than the host system.
+These containers then have a different root filesystem than the host system.

-To conviniently execute binaries of a subsystem, the host root filesystem is exended by links to a program that automatically changes into the appropriate mount namespace.
+To conveniently execute binaries of a subsystem, the host root filesystem is extended by links to a program that automatically changes into the appropriate mount namespace.
 The listing below shows how the program `id` can be executed:
 ```
 $ blackarch:id
 Executing /usr/bin/id in blackarch